shader-slang/slang/docs/command-line-slangc.md

 ### Specifying where dlls/shared libraries are loaded from

 On windows if you want a dll loaded from a specific path, the path must be specified absolutely.
-See the *'LoadLibrary'* documentation for more details.
+See the [LoadLibrary documentation](https://docs.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibrarya) for more details.
 A relative path will cause Windows to check all locations along it's search procedure.

 On linux it's similar, but any path (relative or not) will override the regular search mechanism.
-See *'dlopen'* for more details.
+See [dlopen](https://man7.org/linux/man-pages/man3/dlopen.3.html) for more details.

 * `-dxc-path`: Sets the path where dxc dll/shared libraries are loaded from (dxcompiler & dxil).